JONSASSE/432-2018/projects/project2/APPROVED.md

 ---------------: | -----------------------------------------------------------------------------
-Ryan Honomichl | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study Carli Lehr | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant
+Ryan Honomichl | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study Carli Lehr | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Elina Misicka | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates

 ## Proposals Still to Come